notzune/notebook/Axiom of Extension.md

 this axiom states that two sets are equal if and only if they have the same elements.
 In other words, a set is determined solely by its elements, without regard to the order or repetition of these elements.

-formally, the axiom of xxtensionality can be written as:
+formally, the axiom of extensionality can be written as:

 for any sets A and B, A = B if and only if for every element x, x is an element of A if and only if x is an element of B.